Parwan Province: Recent history

-Since the removal of the Taliban in late 2001, the United States Armed Forces took control of Bagram Air Base and began using it as one of their main bases in Afghanistan.
+Following the removal of the Taliban in late 2001, the United States Armed Forces took control of Bagram Air Base and began using it as one of their main bases in Afghanistan.
 A Provincial Reconstruction Team (PRT) led by South Korea helped the locals with development activities in the province until 2014.
 In mid-February 2011, five rocket-propelled grenades hit the newly built South Korean military base housing the provincial reconstruction team and civilian aid workers.
 No one was injured in the attack, but it came hours after a visit by South Korean Defense Minister Kim Kwan-jin, raising suspicions of Taliban involvement.
 The opening ceremony of the base was postponed indefinitely.

 A plan to build a power plant in the province is under consideration.
 A large portion of Parwan's economy relies on remittances from the Afghan diaspora living abroad.

-In July 2012, the Taliban executed a married woman in front of a large crowd after she was found guilty of adultery.
+In July 2012, the Taliban publicly executed a married woman in front of a large crowd after she was found guilty of adultery.
 It was reported that the woman had a secret affair with a married military commander of the Afghan National Army.
 In August 2021, Parwan was captured by the Taliban during their offensive.